Nigel-Harvey/Nukeduster/README.md

 # Nukeduster
-Nukeduster is the personal project written by Nigel Harvey.
+Nukeduster is a personal project written by Nigel Harvey.
 It is a replica of the game "Minesweeper", which can be found online at https://minesweeperonline.com/

 ## Requirements
 You will need the following to run the project: